wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **Q:**&ensp;Yes, it goes both ways.
 I cannot separate the two, nor go beyond.
-I cannot say something *is*, unless I experience it, just as I cannot say something is *not* because I do not experience it.
+I cannot say something *is*, unless I experiënce it, just as I cannot say something is *not* because I do not experiënce it.
-What is it that you experience that makes you speak with such assurance?
+What is it that you experiënce that makes you speak with such assurance?

 **M:**&ensp;I know myself as I am — timeless, spaceless, causeless.
-You happen to not know, being engrossed as you are in other things.
+You happen to not know, beïng engrossed as you are in other things.

 **Q:**&ensp;Why am I so engrossed?